-I don’t deep fry at home though.
-I try to avoid fried food in general, so I reserve that special “treat yourself” moment for when we’re out.
-With that all of this in mind, it can be difficult to bake a tray of sweet potato fries that don’t taste like regular old roasted sweet potatoes–which I do love!
+I don’t deep fry at home though, reserving that special “treat yourself” moment for when we’re out.
+With that in mind, it can be difficult to bake a tray of sweet potato fries that don’t taste like regular old roasted sweet potatoes–which I do love!
 But when I want fries, that’s a separate craving.
-Crispy, salty, sturdy enough to pick up with your fingers, dippable.
+Crispy, salty, sturdy enough to pick up with your fingers, dip-able.
 You know?

 SO!
 Here’s a rundown of my necessaries if you want bomb crispy baked sweet potato fries.
 These are ALL non-negotiables for me:

 Precision cuts!
 I cut my fries in the area of 3 inches long and ½ an inch thick.
 You want them all the same to avoid over/under done portions.
 Chunky, rustically cut, large fries won’t crisp up properly because it’s just too much sweet potato.
 Think of it as a lightly meditative knife skills exercise.

 A little soak.
 My mum makes truly epic homemade french fries and she always soaks them in cold water prior to frying.
 This step draws extra starch out of your sweet potatoes, which in turn helps us avoid any burnt fry edges (burnt sweet potato is one of the ickiest tastes, seriously).
 Leave them totally submerged for a minimum of one hour or up to 24 hours in the refrigerator.
 You must dry them thoroughly after draining.